 You can prevent cucurbit scab from occurring with some simple cultural practices:

-I hope this information helps you keep your cucurbits healthy and productive.
+May your cucurbits be healthy and productive.

 You can grow a surprising amount of food in your own yard.
 Ask me how!